vsheahan/MCP-Rise-Of-The-Invaders/PROJECT_SPEC.md

-# MCP: Rise of the Invaders - Implementation Specification
+# System Collapse: Rise of the Invaders - Implementation Specification

 **Version**: 0.1.0
 **Status**: Architecture Complete, Implementation In Progress